-For the upper eyelid, the incision is made along the crease of the eyelid, enabling Dr. Chandler to reduce and / or reposition the fat deposits and remove excess skin, revitalizing the area around your eye and sometimes improving your ability to see.
+For the upper eyelid, the incision is made along the crease of the eyelid, enabling us to reduce and / or reposition the fat deposits and remove excess skin, revitalizing the area around your eye and sometimes improving your ability to see.

-For the lower lid, Dr. Chandler will usually make one of two different incisions to best address your concerns.
-The first option involves making an incision just below the lower lash line, through which he can remove or reposition excess fat or remove excess skin if necessary.
+For the lower lid, we usually make one of two different incisions to best address your concerns.
+The first option involves making an incision just below the lower lash line, through which we can remove or reposition excess fat or remove excess skin if necessary.
 The second option uses an incision made on the inside of the lower eyelid to rearrange or remove fat in order to correct conditions of the lower eyelid.